 Your Illinois filing period is the same as your federal filing period.
 In general, Form IL-990-T is due on or before the 15th day of the 5th month following the close of the tax year.
-If you are an employee trust as described in IRC, Section 401(a), you must file Form IL-990-T on or before the 15th day of the 4th month following the close of the tax year.
+If you are an employee trust as described in IRC Section 401(a), you must file Form IL-990-T on or before the 15th day of the 4th month following the close of the tax year.

-Automatic six-month extension - We grant you an automatic six-month (sevenmonth for corporations) extension of time to file your tax return.
+Automatic six-month extension - We grant you an automatic sixmonth (seven-month for corporations) extension of time to file your tax return.
 You are not required to file Form IL-505-B, Automatic Extension Payment, in order to obtain this automatic extension.
-However, if you expect tax to be due, you must use Form IL-505-B to pay any tentative tax due in order to avoid interest and penalty on tax not paid by the original due date of the return.
+However, if you expect tax to be due, you must use Form IL-505-B to pay any tentative tax due in order to avoid interest and penalty on tax IL-990-T Instructions (R-12/05)

+not paid by the original due date of the return.
 An extension of time to file your Form IL-990-T is not an extension of time for payment of Illinois tax.